Skip to Content

 Notre Dame Cathedral Architecture

 Notre Dame Cathedral is currently undergoing reconstruction due to the fire of 2019.
+The Cathedral is set to reopen in December of 2024.
 While you still can see most of the exterior features of the Cathedral, the interior is no longer available to tour.

 Notre Dame Cathedral Architecture